Terra Point Realty Real Estate Buyers Guide

 - Drivers License or Government ID

 The lender will most likely call your employer to check your employment status right before closing.
 Underwriting will complete their process, and once complete, the lender determines if you are qualified, and they will give a Clear to Close.
 Each title company has a different home closing process.
 The title company will provide you and your REALTOR ® closing instructions.
 At the closing table, you’ll need to prove your identity with a valid Drivers License or Government ID.
 Some clients will wire money to the title company a day before closing.
 On the day of closing, once the seller has moved out of their house completely, you will need to do a final walkthrough of the house.
 This walkthrough is very important.
-You would not be happy if the seller destroyed the carpet and left home a mess.
+You would not be happy if the seller destroyed the carpet and left the home a mess.
 Once you sign your name on the conveyance deed, the house is yours “as is.”
-Also, you need to verify all the appliances are still in the home like agreed, and that there isn’t any damage.
+Also, you need to verify all the appliances are still in the home as agreed, and that there isn’t any damage.

 Finally, you get your closing disclosure from the lender.
 The closing day is right around the corner!
 Typically it is a mandatory wait of three business days after you receive a Closing Disclosure to close.
 On closing day, you’ll sign documents to complete the transaction such as a Deed of Trust, promissory notes for your mortgage, pay the seller, and pay closing costs.
 The property will transfer title by a Warranty Deed and placing the instrument in the County’s Clerks Office, putting the public on notice of transfer.
 In Texas, you usually get the keys to your new home at closing, and once the transaction has the funding.